 13 BEA does not include these detailed estimates in the published tables because their quality is significantly less than that of the higher level aggregates in which they are included.
 Compared with these aggregates, the more detailed estimates are more likely to be based on judgmental trends, on trends in higher level aggregates, or on less reliable source data.

-14 See "What is the difference between BEA employment and wages and BLS and Census employment and wages?" on BEA's "FAQs" page at www.bea.gov.
+14 See "What is the difference between BEA employment and wages and BLS and Census employment and wages?" on BEA's Website at www.bea.gov; select "Help" and then "FAQs."